R. Carlos Nakai: Musical career

 After his accident, Nakai had a brief struggle with drugs and alcohol.
 In 1972 he was given a traditional cedar flute, which he gradually taught himself to play, going on to purchase an instrument from Oliver William Jones, a flute maker from California who Nakai met while working as a vendor at a museum.
 Jones would continue to supply Nakai with flutes for several years.
 Nakai found it difficult to expand his repertoire due to the absence of recordings or scores for traditional flute music; he therefore began to learn vocal music, and adapted many traditional songs for the flute.
 He returned to Northern Arizona University to earn a Bachelor's Degree in 1979 and later earned a master's degree in American Indian studies from the University of Arizona.
 He taught graphic art at a high school until 1983; his wife also worked as a teacher at the time.

 Nakai began recording his music on cassettes, and selling them on the Navajo Reservation.
 After a period of little success, he played his music during an exhibition at the Heard Museum, where a representative of Canyon Records bought one of his cassettes.
 His playing impressed the museum's administrators, who offered him a job; Nakai subsequently worked for the museum for three years.
-He recorded the album Changes in 1983, and sold it independently; soon afterward, he signed a contract with Canyon Records, who would release more than thirty of his recordings over the next decades.
-By 2016, Nakai had recorded more than thirty commercial albums with Canyon records and several more with other producers, and had sold more than 3.5 million records.
+He recorded the album Changes in 1983 and sold it independently; soon afterward, he signed a contract with Canyon Records, which would release more than 30 of his recordings over the next decades.
+By 2016, Nakai had recorded more than 30 commercial albums with Canyon records and several more with other producers, and had sold more than 3.5 million records.
 These recordings included several collaborations, including with the Japanese folk ensemble Wind Travelin' Band, the Philadelphia Orchestra's cellist Udi Bar-David, guitarist William Eaton, American composer Philip Glass, Tibetan flutist Nawang Khechog, flutist Paul Horn, and slack key guitar player Keola Beamer.

 Genre and style

 Nakai's music prominently features improvisations on the Native American cedar flute.
 He also plays the eagle-bone whistle, and uses synthesizers, chanting, and sounds from nature.
 Although he occasionally plays arrangements of traditional melodies, most of his music attempts to "[create] original compositions that capture the essence of his heritage in highly personalized ways."
 Nakai states: "I build upon the tribal context, while still retaining its essence.
-Much of what I do builds upon and expresses the environment and experience that I’m having at the moment."
+Much of what I do builds upon and expresses the environment and experience that I'm having at the moment."
 His collaborations have included works produced with musicians of different genres, including jazz, western classical music, and traditional music from different parts of the world.
 Nakai also composed a few "light-hearted" orchestral works.
 Although his music has been popular among enthusiasts of New Age music, he has disagreed with that categorization.